erezbosch/bickr/README.md

 Then, I'll add a Backbone collection for photos that fetches from that route, to allow the user to view a photostream consisting of all of their uploaded photos.
 I will enable image resizing and have the photostream display thumbnail-sized images.
-I will create a new landing_page_photos API route that provides the `current_user`'s `followee_photos`, as well as `recommended` photos, ordered chronologically.
+I will allow the photos index route to optionally provide the `current_user`'s `followee_photos`, as well as `recommended` photos, ordered chronologically.
 This will be the page users see after logging in.